 This could happen to your headlights as well.
 Sometimes, some foreign object is blocking the sensors in the auto-off relay feature.
 This causes the car to think that it is always dark outside, meaning that it will leave the lights on all the time.

 There might also be a glitch that is disrupting the relay timer.
 This keeps the lights from shutting down after the engine has been turned off, as they are never given the signal to do so.
-If you are unsure of where the relay system is in your vehicle, contacting a mechanic would be your best bet.
+If you are unsure of where the relay system is in your vehicle, take a look in your manual.
+Otherwise, contacting a mechanic is always an option.

 4. Bad Turn Signal Relay